-This management information circular (this "Information Circular") is furnished in connection with the solicitation of proxies by the management of B2Gold Corp. (the "Company") for use at the Annual General Meeting of shareholders of the Company to be held on June 10, 2016 (the "Meeting") at 2:00 p.m.
-(Vancouver time) at Spanish Ballroom, Rosewood Hotel Georgia, 801 West Georgia Street, Vancouver, British Columbia or at any adjournment thereof for the purposes set forth in the accompanying Notice of Meeting.
+This management information circular (this "Information Circular") is furnished in connection with the solicitation of proxies by the management of B2Gold Corp. ("B2Gold" or the "Company") for use at the Annual General Meeting of shareholders of the Company to be held on June 16, 2017 (the "Meeting") at 2:00 p.m.
+(Vancouver time) at the Sutton Place Hotel, 845 Burrard Street, Vancouver, British Columbia, or at any adjournment thereof for the purposes set forth in the accompanying Notice of Meeting.
 While it is expected that the solicitation of proxies will be primarily by mail, proxies may also be solicited personally or by telephone by the directors, officers and regular employees of the Company at a nominal cost to the Company.